evanshortiss/evanshortiss.github.io/_posts/2016-07-07-better-caching-for-express.markdown

   cache.get('/users', function onCacheRes (err, users) {
     if (err) {
-      legacy.getUsers(onUsers);
+      // Error, we need to run the actual function legacy.getUsers(onUsers);
     } else if (users) {
-      onUsers(null, users)
+      // Awesome, we got data from the cache! onUsers(null, users)
     } else {
-      legacy.getUsers(onUsers)
+      // No data was cached, gotta run the function legacy.getUsers(onUsers)
     }
   });
 });

+app.listen(process.env.APP_PORT || 3000);

 {% endhighlight %}